 - Systolic blood pressure (SBP) greater than 180 mm Hg

 - Diastolic blood pressure (DBP) greater than 120 mm Hg)

-In order to make a diagnosis of malignant hypertension, papilledema has to be present.
+To make a diagnosis of malignant hypertension, papilledema has to be present.
 In malignant hypertension, the key is to lower the blood pressure within a few hours.

-There are multiple causes of malignant hypertension (hypertensive crisis) including the following:
+There are multiple causes of malignant hypertension (hypertensive crisis), including the following: